adrian-dobre/Phantom-Controller/Readme.md

 }
 ```

-You can control the device via Rest API calls or use the mobile application (coming soon)
+You can control the device via Rest API calls or use [the mobile application](https://github.com/adrian-dobre/Phantom-Controller-Mobile)
 ![App Demo](./resources/demo/app-demo.gif?raw=true)

 ## What parts do I need?